kyewei/V7-482PG-DSDTs/README.md

 Patched DSDT folder contains the current state of modifications to my DSDT.

-Thanks to the following people for all their hard work, including their patches, kexts, DSDT edits, etc. Specific sources are in sources.md
+Thanks to the following people for all their hard work, including their patches, kexts, DSDT edits, etc. A specific list of sources and contributions are in sources.md.
+My specs are in specs.md

 More people when they come to mind...